HackYourFuture/Assignments/README.md

 ### Test Report

-When you run a test the results are reported to the console, but also written to a report file named `TEST_REPORT.md`, in the root folder.
+When you run a test the results are reported to the console, but also written to a report file named `TEST_REPORT.md`, in the `0-test-results` folder.

 You should include the test report file in the pull request that you will make to submit your assignments.
 This will enable reviewers to get a quick overview of your progress, without the need to run the tests again themselves.